Wall Street History

 The new town of Wall Street was named for the New York capital that would transform the town and nearby mines as part of Caryl's plans.
 He formed several new mining companies and the Wall Street Townsite Company at the existing Delphi camp.

-Carey's townsite company expanded on existing buildings and built new ones including the Wall Street Assay office that is still preserved today as a museum.
+Caryl's townsite company expanded on existing buildings and built new ones including the Wall Street Assay office that is still preserved today as a museum.

-Carey was apparently a bit of a swindler, making big promises to New York investors that he was unable to deliver on at his mines.
+Caryl was apparently a bit of a swindler, making big promises to New York investors that he was unable to deliver on at his mines.
 In 1900 plans for a large stamp mill were announced, but he was never able to get the project off the ground.
 By 1902 Carey had lost or sold most of his assets at Wall Street.

-Boston capitalists operating as the Wall Street Gold Extraction Company, purchased many of Carey's assets and built the mill that Carey had initially planned.
+Boston capitalists operating as the Wall Street Gold Extraction Company, purchased many of Caryl's assets and built the mill that Caryl had initially planned.
 This impressive mill cost over $150,000 dollars and took 22 months to build, and was one of Colorado's first chlorination mills.
 Despite promises that the mill would drastically reduce the cost of treating ore, it was a failure and was scrapped in 1907.